 It is important to remember that context is consumed by the rule, so it cannot be reused in another rule within the same phase.
-So, for example, right context cannot be used as left context for another rule.
+So, for example, right context for one rule cannot be used as left context for another rule.